WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 I'm the disease.
 You're my victims

-The moment he dons the army suit and a mean set of crossbows was also the moment he starts hunting them down.
-Sadly, as badass as he become, he never really get to kill another.
-Instead, he plans to rid of them and the evidences of his man slaughter altogether through your typical action movie cliche of blowing things up.
-Not very slasher-like, but the stalk and chase scenes before this plan gets revealed were, so the film still has its worth among bodycount fans.
+The moment he dons the army suit and a mean set of crossbows is also the moment he starts hunting them down.
+Sadly, as badass as this is, he never really get to kill another victims.
+Instead, he plans to rid of them and the evidence of his man slaughter altogether through your typical action movie cliché of blowing things up.
+Not very slasher-like, but the plentiful, beautifully shot stalk-and-chase scenes before this last act are, so the film still has its worth among bodycount fans.

-Dangerous Games is simply a nice thriller despite the low-brow direction, nostalgic 80s feel and too the low kill count.
-Guess some things are better off simple and straight forward, and I definitely recommend this as a rental!
+All in all, Dangerous Games (1987) is a nice simple thriller despite the low-brow direction and too low of a kill count.
+Guess some things are better off easy and straight forward, and I definitely recommend this as a rental!

 Bodycount: